RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 ----------------------------------

-One more thing to note: you might assume that the country names will all be consistent from field to field but that probably isn't always the case.
-Therefore, if the country names are consistent in the fields, go ahead and use country names.
+One more thing to note: you might assume that the country names will all be consistent from field to field, but that probably isn't always the case.
+Therefore, if the country names are consistent in the fields, go ahead, and use country names.
-However, if that is not the case, you can use the two-letter country code used in the URL to the detail information about each country, as well as the id of the ``tr`` tag in the large table that contains the data you want.
+However, if that is not the case, you can use the two-letter country code in the URL to the detailed information about each country or the id of the ``tr`` tag in the large table that contains the data you want.
 So, what you are are going to have to do is build a data structure for each field.
 You will want a name for the field, then a dictionary that maps from either country name or the two-digit country code to the value of the